Skip to main content

 3. Implement Mental Health Access Points

-Offer mental health support programs such as employer-sponsored healthcare that includes behavioral health, Employee Assistance Programs (EAPs), counseling services, or access to mental health resources.
+Offer mental health services for employees or programs such as employer-sponsored healthcare that includes behavioral health, Employee Assistance Programs (EAPs), counseling services, or access to mental health resources.
 These programs can provide confidential and professional assistance to employees struggling with behavioral health issues.

 4. Review & Improve Behavioral Health Policies